 There are many on-the-ground solutions, demonstrating positive ways to build affordable housing.
 And there are seven new housing-related taxes that could raise the funds needed for a massive expansion of affordable housing.

 The fundamental cause of the problem is the excess of funds flowing into the market, and until this is solved house prices will continue to rise, and most other solutions will seem like never-ending sandbagging.

 The money supply problem can be solved.
 The money can be obtained to restore safe, sustainable, socially designed affordable housing as a fundamental human right.

 And by establishing an Affordable Housing Social Justice Connector, a permanent, hundred-year solution can be put in place that will guarantee that Canada need never confront a housing crisis again.
 Continue reading Canada’s Housing Crisis: A Permanent, 100-Year Solution

 So which do you prefer?
 I apologize that this website is not sophisticated enough to allow for scoring.
-Click MORE to see the list… Continue reading What Shall We Call The New Economy We Need So Much?
+Click MORE to see the list… Continue reading Eighty-One Names: The New Economy We Need So Much